 IS threat in Southeast Asia raises alarm in Washington

-In this Friday, June 9, 2017 file photo, debris and smoke rises after a Philippine Air Force fighter jets bombed suspected locations of Muslim militants, in Marawi city, southern Philippines.
-Southeast Asia's jihadis who fought for the Islamic State in Iraq and Syria now have a different battle closer to home in southern Philippines.
+Southeast Asia's jihadis who fought by the hundreds for the Islamic State group in Iraq and Syria now have a different battle closer to home in the southern Philippines.
+It's a scenario raising significant alarm in Washington.

 Discussions